Email Accounts

 Add Tags for the Incoming Processing

-A check box that you select to activate adding tags to the outgoing emails.
+A check box that you select to activate the adding of tags to outgoing emails.
 The tags are used to link the replies to the original email.

 Element Description